tc39/test262/rfcs/async-helpers.md

 I picked this design because it uses similar conventions to the assertion functions that are already part of the test harness.
 However, I think many other equivalent designs would be just as good (see Prior Art and Unresolved Questions below), and I'm not attached to any particular one, as long as it's easy to use.

-Based on other assertion APIs considered below in Prior Art, other possible helpers were considered, for example a helper that asserts that a promise resolves to a certain value.
+Based on other assertion APIs considered below in Prior Art, other possible helpers were considered, for example a helper that asserts that a promise is fulfilled with a certain value.
 However, those use cases seem to be adequately covered by the existing assertion APIs in the test harness.
-For example, although Jasmine has a facility for asserting that a promise resolves to a certain value, it seems easy enough to write such a test with test262's existing facilities without introducing the risk of extra copy-paste boilerplate:
+For example, although Jasmine has a facility for asserting that a promise is fulfilled with a certain value, it seems easy enough to write such a test with test262's existing facilities without introducing the risk of extra copy-paste boilerplate:
 ```javascript
 // Jasmine
 await expectAsync(func()).toBeResolvedTo(true);